schienstockd/ceceliaDocker/README.md

 <!-- badges: end -->

 This is a `Dockerised` version of [`Cecelia`](https://github.com/schienstockd/cecelia).
-We currently did not includ in the container `napari`.
+We currently do not include `napari` in the container.
 That means, we have to install a separate `conda` environment with which the `Docker container` can communicate.

 **This package is pre-alpha**